cybertheory/GlyFIX/README.md

 # GlyFIX
-Creating Icons That Represent Common Terms of Service Entries
+Creating Icons That Represent Common Terms of Service Entries.
+Certain sercices today aim to summarize TOS and rate the TOS.
+We aim to use these images in software that reads the text and presents pictures to summarize the TOS.
+Our future software will not depend on databases as it aims to be reading the TOS live.

 Aims to be incorporated into the Terms of Service; Didn't Read (https://tosdr.org/) project

+An extension of and inspired by Aza Raskin's (https://wiki.mozilla.org/Privacy_Icons) Privacy Icons

 GlyFIX (Plural) meaning Glyphics - a symbol (such as a curved arrow on a road sign) that conveys information nonverbally

 GlyF (Singular)

-These GlyFIX are based on the similarities between the terms of services of the biggest players in various tech industries:
+These GlyFIX are based on boilerplates from the terms of services of the biggest players in various tech industries:

-Gaming:
+## Gaming:
 Xbox
 PS4
 Nintendo

-Streaming:
+## Streaming:
 Netflix
 Hulu

-Smartphone:
+## Smartphone:
 Androids
 IOS

-Computer OS:
+## Computer OS:
 Windows
 Mac OS

-Search Engines:
+## Search Engines:
 Google
 Bing
 DuckDuckGo
 Yahoo

-Sources:
+## Sources:

 https://www.xbox.com/en-US/legal/xboxcomtou